KaedenOC/todo-app/README.md

 In **Phase 1**, we’re going to perform some refactoring of a Todo application built by another team.
 This application mixes application state and user settings at the top level and passes things around.
 It was a good proof of concept, but we need to make this production ready.

+In **Phase 2**, we’re going to extend the functionality of our application by allowing the user to make some decisions on how they would like the application to function.
+Specifically, we’ll let them make changes to 2 settings.

 ## Collaboration

 - Demo code/video